 |Majors and minors

-more than 60 areas of undergraduate study, two master's programs and a doctoral program in Pharmacy
+more than 60 areas of undergraduate study, one master's program and a doctoral program in Pharmacy

 21 NCAA Div.
 III varsity sports